 - Friendly People.

 Laos’s beautiful scenery is unspoiled by development as a result is blessed with beautiful dramatic mountains, gorgeous waterfalls, and epic caves.
-You can enjoy the tranquil vibe of admiring mountain scenery listening to the meandering rivers.
+You can enjoy the tranquil vibe of admiring mountain scenery while listening to the meandering rivers.

 Laos as a tourist destination is attracting tourists interested in going for hikes into the jungle and seeing the fantastic waterfalls and caves as well as that Laos has a sleepy relaxed vibe and is a very peaceful place to rest and relax.